Personal and business legal affairs of Donald Trump: Lawsuits filed by Trump

 In December 2024, the Walt Disney Company, owner of ABC News, settled a defamation lawsuit brought by Trump against ABC News, by agreeing to donate $15 million to Trump's future presidential library foundation and paying $1 million in Trump's legal fees.
 Disney also agreed to ABC and anchor George Stephanopoulos publishing a statement saying they regretted that Stephanopoulos, in an interview with Trump, had repeatedly said that Trump had been found liable for raping E. Jean Carroll.

 On July 18, 2025, Trump sued the Wall Street Journal, its publishing company Dow Jones & Company, Dow Jones's owner News Corp, News Corp owner Rupert Murdoch, and two Wall Street Journal journalists for defamation, seeking $10 billion in damages.
 A day earlier, the paper had published an article stating that in 2003 Trump had written a lewd note with a drawing of a nude woman that was included in a 50th birthday album for convicted sex offender Jeffrey Epstein.
+In April 2026, the judge dismissed the lawsuit, saying Trump had failed to "plausibly allege" that the paper had maliciously published false or inaccurate material.

 In September 2025, Trump sued The New York Times, four of its reporters, and Penguin Random House, the publisher of a book written by two of the reporters, in the Middle Florida U.S. District Court seeking $15 billion in damages for defamation.
 The complaint cited three articles written by Peter Baker and Michael S. Schmidt and a book co-written by Russ Buettner and Susanne Craig, Lucky Loser, that were published within two months of the 2024 presidential election.
 Judge Steven D. Merryday dismissed the case as "improper and impermissible" four days later, saying that a complaint is neither a "public forum for vituperation and invective" nor a "megaphone for public relations or a podium for a passionate oration at a political rally or the functional equivalent of the Hyde Park Speakers' Corner".
 He gave Trump 28 days to file an amended complaint of fewer than 40 pages.
 On October 16, Trump filed an amended, 40-page complaint.

+On December 16, 2025, Trump filed a $10 billion defamation lawsuit in Miami, Florida, federal court against the BBC.
+The suit argues that a video clip of Trump's January 6, 2021, speech shown on an episode of the BBC's documentary news program Panorama, which is not broadcast in the U.S., on the day before the 2024 United States presidential election had been fabricated and aired to discourage voters in Florida from voting for Trump.